rikhuijzer/ShowLint/index.md

 ```
 \textoutput{insert-numbers}

-If the linter shows useful rewrites, then you can use Comby to create a pull request manually.
+If the linter shows useful rewrites, then use Comby to create a pull request or make the changes manually.
+If the linter shows useful rewrites, then consider making a pull request.
+For many changes, use Comby.
-All the required information is available on this website and in Comby's documentation.
+All the required information to apply Comby available on this website and in Comby's documentation.
 To automate pull request creation, see [Sourcegraph Campaigns](https://sourcegraph.com/campaigns).